-Transferring of Credit to Pierce College Earning Credit Admissions Transfer of Rights and Responsibilities Washington State Intercollegiate Relations Commission Handbook Inter-College Reciprocity Policy Pierce County Career Consortium Career Maps
+Transferring of Credit to Pierce College \ Earning Credit \ Admissions \ Transfer of Rights and Responsibilities \ Pierce County Career Consortium Career Maps ICRC Handbook \

-2.C.2 Student Rights and Responsibilities
+2.C.2 STUDENT RIGHTS AND RESPONSIBILITIES

-The institution's policies and procedures related to student rights and responsibilities should include, but not be limited to, provisions related to academic honesty, conduct, appeals, grievances, and accommodations for persons with disabilities
+The institution's policies and procedures related to student rights and responsibilities should include, but not be limited to, provisions related to academic honesty, conduct, appeals, grievances, and accommodations for persons with disabilities.

-Policies and procedures related to students' rights and responsibilities, including provisions related to academic honesty, conduct, appeals, grievances and accommodations for persons with disabilities are available and clearly stated for students, and are administered consistently and equitably.
+Policies and procedures related to students' rights and responsibilities, including provisions related to academic honesty, conduct, appeals, grievances and accommodations for persons with disabilities can be found on our Students Rights Information webpage.

-The Student Rights and Responsibilities/Student Conduct Code, revised in 2021, contains the rights and expectations for students, including academic honesty, conduct, appeals, grievances, accommodations, and the processes for resolving alleged code violations.
+The Student Rights and Responsibilities/Student Conduct Code, revised in 2021, contains the rights and expectations for students, including academic honesty, conduct, appeals, accommodations, and the processes for resolving alleged code violations.
 The recent revisions include Title IX requirements due to changes in processes around sexual misconduct allegations as well as to align the code with best practices in adjudication and conduct processes and procedures.